The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Evidence of Impact on the Mental Health First Aider

-Extensive research, often conducted through systematic reviews, consistently shows that MHFA training utilizing the ALGES framework is highly effective in improving outcomes for the person providing support:
+Extensive research, often conducted through systematic reviews, consistently shows that MHFA training utilizing the ALGES framework is effective in improving outcomes for the person providing support:

 Increased Mental Health Literacy: Trainees show significant improvement in their ability to recognize symptoms of mental health problems and crises.